Peter Buck: Personal life

 Buck has been married three times, each ending in divorce.
 He was first married to Barrie Greene, the owner of Athens' 40 Watt Club.
 He and Greene married in 1987 and divorced in 1994.

 He has twin daughters, born in May 1994, with Stephanie Dorgan, the owner of Seattle's Crocodile Cafe music club.
 Buck and Dorgan married in January 1995 while in Perth, Australia, during R.E.M.'s Monster World Tour.
 The couple separated in 2006, and Dorgan sued Buck for divorce in 2007.
 During his marriage to Dorgan, Buck became a partner in Crocodile Cafe and often played there with his other band, The Minus 5.

 Buck married his third wife, Chloe Johnson, on June 1, 2013, in Portland, Oregon.
 The three other original bandmates of R.E.M. were all in attendance and performed at the ceremony.
 They divorced in 2019.

-He is known for his encyclopedic knowledge of music, as well as his extensive personal record collection.
+He is known for his encyclopedic knowledge of music, as well as his extensive record collection.
 Buck estimated his record collection to be around 25,000 in the late 1990s (he estimated he had 10,000 vinyl singles, 6,000 LPs and 4,000 CDs).